shurikg/sce_ci_environment/jenkins/README.md

 ## Introduction

-This document describe the steps that should be done in order to create Jenkins environment for academical course.
+This document describes the steps that should be done to create a Jenkins environment for the academic course.

 ### Jenkins